vivekshah-zymr/react-diagrams/README.md

 ## Built with react-diagrams

 > Do you have an interesting project built with *react-diagrams*?
 PR it into this section for others to see.

+## Generate tarball file after code change

+Do appropriate code changes in file.
+First install all dependencies with original version eg. 6.7.0, by doing `yarn install` from main folder, then change npm version to `-alpha` in your change package. eg.react-diagram-core Then do `yarn build:prod` to generate dist inside the packages.
+After that goto that package level and do `yarn pack`, this will generate tarball file (.tgz).
+Now give that tarball file reference in relevent place like package.json of react-diagram, react-diagram-default, react-diagram-routing.
+Do `yarn install` again change default package version to -alpha.
+And then do `yarn clean` and do `yarn build:prod`.
+After that goto react-diagram-default package level and do `yarn pack`, this will generate tarball file (.tgz).
+Same process from above to change dependcides in routing package josn. from 6.7.0 to tarball file.
+And again yarn install and yarn pack to genreate react-diagram tarball file.

+In your project use that tarball file.